Delhi looks to artificial rain to clear 'airpocalypse' smog

 Why does Delhi need artificial rain?

-India's top court last week relaxed a ban on firecrackers in Delhi, permitting the use of so-called "green crackers" for a maximum of three hours each during Diwali on Sunday and Monday.
+Earlier this month, India's top court relaxed a ban on firecrackers in Delhi, permitting the use of so-called "green crackers" for a maximum of three hours each during Diwali on Oct.
+19 and 20.

 But revellers set off firecrackers far outside the allotted times, enveloping the city in a thick haze.